Duuuude! This guy is, like

 - Emerald Cove, the teen soap that was a Show Within a Show on the 1990s revival of The Mickey Mouse Club, featured a character named "Wipeout", who was an avid surfer and is actually Smarter Than You Look, but didn't like people to know that side of him.

 - The Beach Boys popularised surfing and its style in their early days, and are still commonly associated with the sport.
-However, Dennis Wilson was the only one of the band who surfed in real life.
+However, Dennis Wilson and Bruce Johnston were the only ones of the band who surfed in real life.

 - Rob Van Dam sometimes talked like this in WWE.
 In TNA he currently acts much differently, although sometimes he acknowledges that the Surfer Dude is part of his personality.
 He is also The Stoner.